Yuika (singer): Biography

-She released the song "Seventeen's Song" in May 2022.
+Yuika released the song "Seventeen's Song" in May 2022.
 In an interview with Real Sound, she said that the song was inspired by her conflict with music.
-She said that she initially wanted to pursue medicine upon graduating high school because her parents were pushing her towards it but decided to pursue a music-related course once her parents gave their approval after she played "Seventeen's Song" to them.
+She said that she initially wanted to pursue medicine, particularly the Faculty of Pharmacy upon graduating high school, because her parents were pushing her towards it, but decided to pursue a music-related course once her parents gave their approval after she played "Seventeen's Song" to them.

-She sang the ending theme for the 2023 anime series Blue Orchestra.
+Yuika sang the ending theme for the 2023 anime series Blue Orchestra.
 She debuted with the music label Universal Music Japan on June 14, 2024, with the release of her first album Longing for Navy Blue.
 She sang the first ending theme song of the 2024 anime series A Terrified Teacher at Ghoul School!.
 Before turning 20 years old, she released another single entitled "Last Teenage Days" which focuses on how she felt about the end of her teenage years.
 She revealed her face to the public for the first time upon the announcement of her song "Medicine" and announced a live tour in February 2025.
 In February 2025, it was announced that Yuika's songs will have a manga adaptation by Nijisawa Hanami; the first issue will feature her songs "Sukidakara", "The one" and "Sniper".
 She perform the opening theme for the 2025 anime Watari-kun's ****** Is About to Collapse.
+In November 2025, she was diagnosed with acute hepatitis and was hospitalized for a few days.

+In 2026, Yuika performed the ending theme song for the second season of the anime Tis Time for "Torture," Princess.
+She performed the ending theme of the anime Pardon the Intrusion, I'm Home!.
+On June 17, she ranked 98th on Billboard Japans weekly Artist 100 chart.